 The whole-school initiative to enhance vocabulary has continued into this academic year, with strong implementation across KS1 and KS2.
 Staff feedback highlights ongoing improvements in written vocabulary.
-The Lightning Squad intervention sessions have remained an effective tool for boosting reading levels and comprehension confidence in Pupil Premium children and others requiring additional support.
+The new whole class guided reading structure has been an effective tool for boosting reading levels and comprehension confidence in all children but showed particularly accelerated progress for Pupil Premium and others requiring additional support.